 - UCC provides ongoing support to students and can help you transition into work.

 - GED classes are held in the mornings, afternoons, evenings, and Saturdays.

-- Classes are offered at a variety of settings, including UCC's main campus, the Woolley Center in Roseburg, South County in Tri City, and Glide High School.
+- Classes are offered at a variety of locations, including UCC's main campus, the Woolley Center in Roseburg, and South County in Tri City.